v0lta/PyTorch-Wavelet-Toolbox/README.rst

 Known issues
 ------------
 Pytorch and pywt pad slightly differently.
-Depending on the padding mode and sequence length this can cause slightly different coefficients.
+All is well with zero padding on even length sequences.
+Depending on the padding mode and for odd sequence lengths the differences can cause slightly different coefficients.
 Invertibility however remains un-affected.